5 stars

 The New Direction: What the IRCC Wants

 Let’s start with the big picture.
-IRCC is signaling a clear shift: no more speculative plans, generic business models, or passive investments.
+IRCC is signalling a clear shift: no more speculative plans, generic business models, or passive investments.
 The updated C11 policy demands real businesses, regional benefits, and concrete exit plans.

 Canada is refocusing the program on its original intent—attracting temporary entrepreneurs who will create genuine economic benefits, particularly in underserved communities, without becoming de facto permanent residents.
 This shift reflects a broader trend in Canadian immigration policy toward closing loopholes while maintaining clear, distinct pathways for those seeking temporary work rather than permanent residence.